-Our answer on the positive effects of sponsorship in sports is simple: the best campaigns can provide economic benefits to the sports property, and also be a great marketing tools for the sponsor in terms of visibility, awareness, increased sales, and many other things.
+Our answer on the positive effects of sponsorship in sports is simple: the best campaigns can provide economic benefits to the sports property, and also be a great marketing tool for the sponsor in terms of visibility, awareness, increased sales, and many other things.

 Nowadays sponsors have slowly but steadily worked their way up to the status of a proper partner.
 Of course, they still pay the money, but they also provide a huge amount of R&D to create more efficient, innovative technologies and products.
-Think of the most successful deals in sports marketing and how the combined effort of sport properties and athletes did boost both parts: from Gatorade and the Florida University, to Mercedes and Petronas the world of sports marketing is full of great win-win partnerships.
+Think of the most successful deals in sports marketing and how the combined effort of sports properties and athletes did boost both parts: from Gatorade and the Florida University to Mercedes and Petronas the world of sports marketing is full of great win-win partnerships.

 How does sponsorship work in sports?

-Although sponsorship programmes do exist out of the sporting arena, sport definitely is one of the most exciting and successful industries for sponsorship plans.
+Although sponsorship programs do exist out of the sporting arena, sport definitely is one of the most exciting and successful industries for sponsorship plans.
 Sport knows no cultural, linguistic or geographical barriers, and is well known all across the globe, with millions watching regularly.
 The positive effects of sponsorship in sports, therefore, are numerous.

 This huge audience means that you can find a niche to suit your own brand, your budget, and your long-term aims.
 Options available include being a title or jersey sponsor, or a partner.
 Your logo and branding will then appear in the designated spots – on the bikes or uniforms in the case of MotoGP, for example, on track-side billboards, or within hospitality trucks.

 Awareness and visibility are the tip of the iceberg.
-You also have digital opportunities across the team or athlete’s website, social channels and team communications.
+You also have digital opportunities across the team or athlete’s website, social channels, and team communications.
 Hospitality opportunities, B2B deals, PR ops and much more are also up for grabs.
 Sponsorship, at the end of the day, provides companies and firms with an excellent, worldwide, powerful story to tell.